Secrets From the First Decade of Drag Race Untucked

 Can we get an amen?

 RuPaul's Drag Race All Stars 4 airs Fridays at 8 p.m. on VH1.
-And season 11 of RuPaul's Drag Race debuts on the cable network in March.
+And season 11 of RuPaul's Drag Race debuts on the cable network later this year.

 FOMO no More.